modular/modular/LLCL/docs/LLCLRuntime.md

 ### Minimal interface

-Keeping the interface minimal allows flexibility within the implementation, and ensures that client algorithms (e.g. a "parallel for loop") are kept orthogonal from the implementations of the `WorkQueue` implementations.
+Keeping the interface minimal allows flexibility within the implementation, and ensures that client algorithms (for example a "parallel for loop") are kept orthogonal from the implementations of the `WorkQueue` implementations.
 The algorithms that compose onto this interface are implemented separately, in [Runtime/Algorithms.h](../include/LLCL/Runtime/Algorithms.h).